+This is one of the most important face cleansing steps at home, especially after exfoliation, which often leaves the skin agitated.
 Cucumber and rose water are two ingredients that can be used as a toner that soothes and cools down your skin.
 It's a gentle way to relieve any irritation or itching on your face rather than scratching it.

 Cucumber works well for moisturising and cooling both.
 It works like a charm on dry skin, transforming it into hydrated and glowing skin from dry and dull.
 It can be used for acne, too, just by keeping cold cucumber slices over the breakout spots for 20 minutes.
 This process also helps in removing whiteheads from your face.